AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 It can also be the case that an input is not used to compute the final value of any output.
-This can be expressed by putting :ada:`null` at the left of the dependency relation, like we have for the ``Do_Nothing`` subprogram shown here.
+This can be expressed by putting :ada:`null` at the left of the dependency relation, like we have for the ``Do_Nothing`` subprogram shown above.
 Note that there can only be one such dependency relation, listing all the unused inputs of the subprogram, and that it must be declared last.
 Also note that such an annotation will silence flow analysis' warning about unused parameters.
 Finally, :ada:`null` can also